Create a Linux AMI for NitroTPM support - Amazon Elastic Compute Cloud

 You configure your Linux AMI for NitroTPM support when you register the AMI.
 You can’t configure NitroTPM support later.

-For the list of Windows AMIs that are preconfigured for NitroTPM support, see Prerequisites for launching Windows instances in the Amazon EC2 User Guide for Windows Instances.
+For the list of Windows AMIs that are preconfigured for NitroTPM support, see Prerequisites for enabling at launch.

-To configure a Linux AMI for NitroTPM support
+To register a Linux AMI for NitroTPM support

 Expected output